 Shelter (Shelter Library of Building Books) – by Lloyd Khan

 This, along with all of Lloyd Khan’s books, is builder inspiration at it’s finest.
 “Shelter” was the first in a long series that looks at all the different people create buildings.
 I strongly recommend all of the following books by Lloyd Khan: Tiny Homes, Simple Shelter; Tiny Homes on the Move; Builders of the Pacific Coast and Homework: Handbuilt Shelter.

 This is the green woodworking book.
 It features projects to create with simple diagrams and explanations.

 Barn crams culture, philosophy and technique into this glorious book.
 An overarching introduction to green woodworking.
 Focusing on the tools, techniques and designs of the often overlooked spoon.

 This is a charming tale of the author, Robert Penn, and his quest to make as many items from a single Ash tree.
 This is a tremendous look at craft and the passing of knowledge.
 Guaranteed you’ll see Ash tree’s in whole new light.

 The Rime of the Modern Mariner – by Nick Hayes

 Not a natural building book, but a must read.
 The most stunning illustration with a strong moral and environmental message.

 If you feel there’s a natural building must-read missing here, do let us know by adding a comment below.
 Thanks once again to Jeffrey for sharing his favourites – you can find out more about his work here in our network directory.
 If you’re inspired to learn more about natural building, our topic introductions are a great place to start.
-Meanwhile, browse a vast selection of natural building books via our partners at Alibris or click the image to find out more about any of the books listed above on their site.

 The views expressed in our blog are those of the author and not necessarily lowimpact.org's